 To better understand construction negligence, consider a few examples:

 - A builder or contractor installs a stucco finish on a residential property but did not follow building codes or standards.
-The property suffers rainwater or moisture intrusion, subsequently rotting the wood frame.
+The stucco fails, the property suffers rainwater or moisture intrusion, subsequently rotting the wood frame and resulting in other damages.
 The contractor or builder may be liable for damages.

 - An architect gives inaccurate information to a contractor for digging a trench.
 The contractor starts to dig but damages a water pipe.
 As a result, a neighbor’s property floods.
 Because it’s the architect’s duty to give accurate information, the architect may be legally responsible for the flood.